istio/cni/test/README.md

 1. The e2e_dind job creates the e2e_runner image with the latest istio/istio content.

-1. The e2e_dind job brings up a DinD kubernetes cluster with flannel as the main CNI plugin type.
+1. The e2e_dind job brings up a DinD Kubernetes cluster with Flannel as the main CNI plugin type.

-1. The e2e_dind job populates the docker cache with the persisted "install-cni" image for each kubernetes node.
+1. The e2e_dind job populates the docker cache with the persisted "install-cni" image for each Kubernetes node.

-1. The e2e_dind job runs the e2e_runner container on the same docker network as the kubernetes cluster's kube-master node.
+1. The e2e_dind job runs the e2e_runner container on the same docker network as the Kubernetes cluster's kube-master node.

    1. The e2e_simple test is run by the e2e_runner exec script.